PaperMC/velocitypowered.com/docs/deployment/tuning.md

 Setups using these flags tend have very low (less than 10 millisecond) GC pauses every few minutes, which is very good for Minecraft.

+### Other configurations

+<Caution>You run these configurations solely at your own risk.</Caution>

+Java 11 and Java 12 brought two new garbage collectors for HotSpot: ZGC (Java 11) and Shenandoah (Java 12).
+Both have been declared stable in Java 15.

+Velocity is an application that tends to follow the generational hypothesis quite closely.
+It has also been tuned to reduce load on the garbage collector as much as possible.
+Both ZGC and Shenandoah should work well with Velocity, although ZGC did not have important features needed for production use until Jave 14 and versions of Shenandoah for older LTS versions of Java are only available from Red Hat (such as in CentOS and Fedora).